 Electronic Component Shortages: Can Supply Chains Thrive Post-COVID?

 The COVID-19 pandemic certainly threw everyone for a loop, but electronics manufacturers especially suffered thanks to supply chain disruptions and component shortages.

 The pandemic shut down a lot of avenues for raw materials and bulk electronic components, leaving manufacturers with half-finished products and idle capacity.
 Many components come from supply chains in Asia, and since China was ground zero for the coronavirus, the shortages started to affect U.S. manufacturers before the virus hit American soil.

 Shortages aren’t the only problem -- so are rising prices.
-As demand for electronic components rise, the supply dwindles and costs increase.
+As demand for electronic components rises, the supply dwindles, and costs increase.

-Thanks to the U.S. stimulus package, many electronics manufacturers were able to stay on their feet and even begin retooling for production of much-needed electronics like ventilators or thermometers.
+Thanks to the U.S. stimulus package, many electronics manufacturers were able to stay on their feet and even begin retooling for the production of much-needed electronics like ventilators or thermometers.

 But will it be enough?

 Getting Over the Pandemic Hump

 Many PCBs, semiconductors, and microchips are still produced in Asia, and with the ongoing supply chain disruptions, some electronics manufacturers are looking at moving their operations back to familiar soil.

 But, component shortages persisted in 2021 as many valuable raw materials were in low supply or completely unavailable.
 2022 is shaping up to be another long wait.